rzmahmood/sepolia-node-scripts/README.md

 # sepolia-node-scripts

 Simple, Opinionated scripts to run a Sepolia Node.
-Currently very hacky and not meant for public consumption unless you're cracked
+Hacky and not meant for public consumption unless you're cracked.

+Runs Reth and Lighthouse